rollator3000/MS_omics/README.md

         │
         └─ CV_Res          <- Results of different CVs/ explorative subsetting
             │
-            └── gender    <- All results where gender was the response for the data │          for the data from Dr_Hornung!
+            └── gender    <- All results with 'gender' as response for the data │          from Dr_Hornung!
+Each folder contains subfolders │          'setting1' - 'setting4' according to missingness patter │          in the train data
                   │
-                  ├── explorative  <- results from the explorative subsetting │                   done to find out which blocks predict how │                   strong!
-                  │                    - Joint / Single Blocks as feature space!
                   │
-                  ├── final_subsets <- RF Performance on the final subsetted DFs │                    [want to use them to CV new approaches] │                     - Joint / Single Blocks as feature space!
+                  ├── explorative     <- results from the explorative subsetting │                      - find out which blocks predict how strong!
+                  │                      - Joint & Single Blocks!
                   │
+                  ├── final_subsets   <- RF Performance on the final subsetted DFs │                            - Joint / Single Blocks as feature space
+                  |
-                  ├── Norbert_final_subsets <- Results w/ the approach from Norberts
+                  ├── complete_cases  <- Results of the complete cases approach
-                  │                            RF Adjustment - BlockWise Fitting
                   │
+                  ├── missForest      <- Resuls of the imputation approach w/ missForest │
+                  ├── Norbert_final_subsets <- Results of the blockwise adaption approach
+                  │
-                  └── Roman_final_subsets   <- Results w/ the approach from Romans
+                  └── Roman_final_subsets   <- Results of the foldwise adaption approach
-                                               RF Adjustment - <FoldWise Fitting
 --------